 How can a life coach help?

-Despite the benefits, some people lack the confidence or motivation to start something new, while others thrive in new environments and flourish at the new opportunity.
-If you are ready to push yourself, take on new chances and do something for the good of others, the first step of your journey may be to contact a life coach.
+If you are ready to take on new chances and do something for the good of others, but you need a helping hand, the first step of your journey may be to contact a life coach.

 You can use our advanced search tool to find a coach who resonates with you.
 We encourage our members to add as much information as possible to their profiles, so that you can learn more about the way they work and if they are the right person for you.

 How do I start volunteering?

 You might be looking for an informal or temporary arrangement, or to become part of an ongoing project.
 The best place to start is by doing your own research.
 If there’s a cause or particular type of work that interests you, explore what opportunities are already available.

 You can get in contact with your local volunteer centre, or reach out to volunteering organisations that can help you find a way to volunteer that suits you.
 Do-it is a database of UK volunteering opportunities, allowing you to search more than a million volunteering opportunities by interest, activity or location and then apply online.
 Similar organisations include Join-in and Volunteering Matters.